wu-lee/rushkoff-archive/docs/_articles/the-end-of-the-story.md

 The next and most popular variety of this archetype so far is Sim City (first developed in 1987).
 Rather than taking charge of a world already in progress, the player starts from scratch, bulldozing terrain and placing roads, power plants, homes, and industry.
 He watches as cars fill the streets and a population inhabits his town.
 If he does a good job, his popularity and tax-base remain high.
 He can grow his town into a city and even build an airport or stadium.
 The object of the game is not to "win," but to develop a sustainable society.

-Although the original version of Sim City uses icons and is viewed from

-above, newer versions allow the player to experience his city on almost any

-level.
-He can go to the street and hear comments of his citizens, or up to the

-sky to see the traffic patterns.
-This fractal approach to the God game seems

-designed to demonstrate the fact that tiniest of interactions reflect the largest

-concerns.
-For networkers, a giant God game called Civilization (1991)

-os’

-Digital Ty

-l14

-allows players to pick and develop a civilization as it evolves from tiny

-tribes to modern nation states and beyond.
-The players are in competition

-with one another for continents and power, but whoever manages to survive

-through the modern era, gets to cooperate in the construction of a spacecraft

-that moves humanity off the planet.
-Civilization is shared world-building,

-and thus shared dream-construction.
-Each player has a say, but the world of

-the game is determined by the consensus of the whole group as expressed in

-their actions. . .
+Although the original version of Sim City uses icons and is viewed from above, newer versions allow the player to experience his city on almost any level.
+He can go to the street and hear comments of his citizens, or up to the sky to see the traffic patterns.
+This fractal approach to the God game seems designed to demonstrate the fact that tiniest of interactions reflect the largest concerns.
+For networkers, a giant God game called Civilization (1991) allows players to pick and develop a civilization as it evolves from tiny tribes to modern nation states and beyond.
+The players are in competition with one another for continents and power, but whoever manages to survive through the modern era, gets to cooperate in the construction of a spacecraft that moves humanity off the planet.
+Civilization is shared world-building, and thus shared dream-construction.
+Each player has a say, but the world of the game is determined by the consensus of the whole group as expressed in their actions.

 So the dream our kids want to dream is a collective one.
 Through